Machinima, Inc.: DC's Hero Project

 DC's Hero Project is a contest show developed by Machinima, Blue Ribbon Content, and DC Entertainment.
 The show is about finding "the next great creator for the world of DC Comics".
 It is described as a contest between eight competitors who compete in elimination challenges to develop a live-action short video based on their interpretations of the characters from DC Comics' Starman series.
 One of the confirmed judges was bestselling writer, and DC Entertainment chief creative officer, Geoff Johns.

 Street Fighter: Resurrection

 Street Fighter: Resurrection streamed exclusively on go90 in March 2016.

+The Bacca Chronicles

+The Bacca Chronicles, also known as JeromeASF Presents: The Bacca Chronicles, was released on November 23, 2015.
+Sponsored by go90, the series followed four characters—Kyle, Bacca, Allison, and Mod Gary—who attempt to maintain peace in a city on an online Minecraft server.

+FYI

+FYI is a series that combines whiteboard animation, whimsicality, and narration with frank discussions of subjects like politics, gaming, sexuality, and more.
+Two episodes were released.

+Web Tales

+Web Tales is a series featuring online comedy duo Fatawesome.
+12 episodes were released on go90.

 Transformers: Prime Wars Trilogy

 Transformers: Prime Wars Trilogy is a trilogy of animated series created in partnership with Hasbro for go90.
 It is based on Hasbro's Transformers franchise and set in the Transformers: Generation 1 continuity family.
 It is split into three parts, Combiner Wars, Titans Return and Power of the Primes, drawing inspiration from the toylines of the same name as well as the story line from IDW Publishing's The Transformers.